pmmmwh/react-refresh-webpack-plugin/README.md

 ```

 The plugin depends on a package from the React team - `react-refresh`,
-so you will have to install and configure it separately as demonstrated in the [Usage](#usage) section, too.
+so you will have to install and configure it separately as demonstrated in the [Usage](#usage) section.

 ### TypeScript